MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/system-requirements/system-center-agents.md

 # System Center Agents

->Applies To: System Center Technical Preview
+>Applies To: System Center 2016

-This information lists both Microsoft and non-Microsoft operating systems and versions of Microsoft SQL Server software, Microsoft Exchange, or Microsoft SharePoint that each System Center 2016 Technical Preview agent supports
+This information lists both Microsoft and non-Microsoft operating systems and versions of Microsoft SQL Server software, Microsoft Exchange, or Microsoft SharePoint that each System Center 2016 agent supports.

 ## Data Protection Manager Agent